gilt/cloudformation-helpers/README.md

 1. The properties of the JSON document are either a) the HTTP method or b) a sub-resource.
 2. The resources cannot include a '/' - any resources nested in the path should also be nested in the JSON document.
-3. The parameters of each http method object are the same as putMethod callh ere: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#putMethod-property - except that httpMethod, resourceId, and restApiId will be added for you.
+3. The parameters of each http method object are the same as putMethod call here: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#putMethod-property - except that httpMethod, resourceId, and restApiId will be added for you.
 4. Each http method object can also optionally specify an "integration" property, which follows